 Located along a busy road and SkyTrain corridor in downtown Vancouver, Crosstown Elementary is a unique school, designed to suit its urban surrounds.
-The four-storey building has 22 classrooms organized into small learning communities.
-Each community comprises three or four classrooms clustered around a common area.
+The four-storey building has 22 classrooms organized into small learning communities of three or four classrooms and a common area.
 Crosstown is designed to provide a 21st century learning environment, which means its spaces are flexible and can facilitate a variety of teaching and learning styles, from group activities with integrated technology to quiet study to one-on-one instruction.
 The school can accommodate 510 students from Kindergarten to Grade 7, and has a rooftop play area, full gym, special education areas, space for before- and after-school care programs, and a neighbourhood learning centre.

 Working with designers Francl Architecture, BKL consulted on the school’s acoustics.
 The process began with an initial review of the project plans, where BKL’s acousticians highlighted potential trouble spots and provided early advice on layout and material selections.
 Next, the team conducted an on-site environmental noise assessment to gather local noise data and further understand noise sources in the neighbourhood.